 And on top of these antiquitech fireplaces, there is always a large mirror.
-What would that really be?
+Why would that really be?

-These types of temperature control devices can be detected from the outside of the building because they have flat, narrow chimneys that are concerned with circulation, rather than the modern, wide chimneys that need to draw smoke out.
+These types of temperature control devices can be detected from the outside of the building because they have flat narrow chimneys that are more concerned with circulation, rather than the modern wide styled chimneys that need to draw smoke out.

-Today history needs to hide this technological antiquity showing the opposite to the population, where some believe that they were made to filter hot air from outside to inside or vice versa and burn coal.
+Today history needs to hide this technological antiquity and demonstrating the opposite to the population, where some believe that they were made to filter hot air from outside to inside or vice versa and burn coal.
 So they deceive the people with their lies in the form of truth.